Artificially intelligent agents in the social and behavioral sciences: A history and outlook: The age of generative AI

-From 2017 onward, the AI research and industry witnessed a rapid growth driven predominantly by transformer-based models and generative AI.
+From 2017 onward, AI research and industry witnessed rapid growth, driven predominantly by transformer-based models and generative AI.
 The Generative Pre-trained Transformer (GPT) series of models showed substantial improvements in natural language understanding and generation~\cite{radford2018gpt}.
-The Bidirectional Encoder Representations from Transformers (BERT) enabled contextual embeddings and thereby greatly advanced NLP tasks such as question answering and sentiment analysis~\cite{devlin2018bert}.
+The Bidirectional Encoder Representations from Transformers (BERT) introduced contextual embeddings, thereby greatly advancing NLP tasks such as question answering and sentiment analysis~\cite{devlin2018bert}.
 These models are the basis for the LLMs that power the text generation in today's AI agents.

-Another milestone was Generative Adversarial Networks (GANs) that demonstrated hitherto unseen levels of realism in image synthesis, style transfer, and data augmentation~\cite{karras2019gan}.
-Similar success was achieved by so-called diffusion models~\cite{ho2020denoising}, which have proven to be more stable and are in more common use today for text-to-X (images, video clips, sound, etc.).
+Another milestone was Generative Adversarial Networks (GANs), which demonstrated hitherto unseen levels of realism in image synthesis, style transfer, and data augmentation~\cite{karras2019gan}.
+Similar success was achieved by so-called diffusion models~\cite{ho2020denoising}, which have proven more stable and are more commonly used today for text-to-X (images, video clips, sound, etc.).
 At the time of writing, LLMs and diffusion models are combined in commercial applications to make the AI multimodal.

-Generative AI holds the distinction of being the first type of successful ML platform to violate the ``garbage in, garbage out'' dictum since they are capable of generating non-factual output even though trained on validated data.
+Generative AI holds the distinction of being the first type of successful ML platform to violate the ``garbage in, garbage out'' dictum since they are capable of generating non-factual output even when trained on validated data.
 This is because their memories are reconstructed on the fly from distributed bits of information rather than retrieved from a fixed storage~\cite{aaai2025presidentialpanel}.
 Indeed, the earliest LLMs made an impact with their ability to generate coherent but wholly imaginary stories~\cite{radford2019language}.
 An increased factuality has later been imposed on them by fine-tuning on curated training data~\cite{devlin2018bert,align}.

-Market analysts currently believe in generative AI becoming (if not already being) profitable~\cite{genai_potential}.
+Market analysts currently believe that generative AI is becoming profitable~\cite{genai_potential}.
 On the other hand, ever since the launch of ChatGPT, some commentators have seen omens of an approaching plateau in the AI's capabilities, despite the enormous investments~\cite{aaai2025presidentialpanel,shumailov2024ai}.
-Several commentators also raise concerns about their resource demand, their unfair use of training data, depriving people of self-expression, non-accountability, etc.
+Several commentators also raise concerns about their resource demands, unfair use of training data, deprivation of self-expression, lack of accountability, etc.